shivannis/xandr-docs-public/xandr-docs/articles/monetize/selling-guide.md

 Using Monetize, you can:

 - Set up publishers and traffic campaigns on managed inventory.
-- Resell inventory on the Xandr platform for better monetization.
+- Resell inventory on the Microsoft Advertising platform for better monetization.
 - Apply optimization strategies to your direct campaigns; optimizing direct campaigns is as important as optimizing on third-party